System73/polynet-ios-sample-app/README.md

-# Readme
+# System73® PolyNet iOS SDK sample app

+This is the integration sample application for the PolyNet iOS SDK.

-- There are two sample projects, one in **Swift** (PolyNetSampleSwift) and one in **Objective-C** (PolyNetSampleObjectiveC).
+- There are two sample projects, one in **Swift** (PolyNetSampleSwift) and another in **Objective-C** (PolyNetSampleObjectiveC).
-- In order to build and run the sample projects you have to add a copy of the PolyNetClient.framework to both of the main projects directories (PolyNetSampleSwift/PolyNetClient.framework and PolyNetSampleObjectiveC/PolyNetClient.framework), so the projects can link and build with the framework.
+- In order to build and run any of the sample projects you have to put a copy of the PolyNet iOS SDK (PolyNetClient.framework) in the corresponding project directory.
+The Sample application expects to find the iOS SDK in order to successfully link and build the project.

+Please visit [system73.com/docs](https://www.system73.com/docs/) for more information.